minchinweb/docker-python/Readme.md

 - add various tags as per [label-schema.org](http://label-schema.org/rc1/)
 - the locale is set (by my base image) to Canadian English
 - `pip` doesn't cache downloaded packages
+- images are tagged with the major Python version, major+minor Python version, Major+Minor+patch Python version (so "3", "3.7", and "3.7.3", as appropriate), plus the commit id.

 ## Prior Art